If you want to learn how to make money selling on Amazon via retail arbitrage, you’re in the right place.

 Retail arbitrage refers to the act of buying products in your local retail stores and then selling those same products through online marketplaces for a profit.
 The most reliable source of products is generally the clearance racks of stores like Walmart, Home Depot, and Target.

-You might be wondering, can I actually make money with retail arbitrage in 2018?
+You might be wondering, can I actually make money with retail arbitrage in 2019?
 The simple answer is yes.
-My business is on pace to sell over $2 million worth of retail arbitrage products in 2018, and I’ve helped hundreds of others make money via these methods as well.
+My business sold over $2 million worth of retail arbitrage products in 2018, and I’ve helped hundreds of others make money via these methods as well.

 This beginner’s guide will go into more detail about how retail arbitrage works in general and how you can start making money using retail arbitrage strategies.